 The importance of uninterrupted nighttime sleep.

-You must be your best advocate: If you think you need a test, ask for it… but… if finances are a problem, do you need every test your doctor orders?
+You must be your best advocate: If you think you need a test, ask for it… but… if finances are a problem, ask your doctor if you really need every test they order.

 Revlimid can cause inflammation of the bowel which causes diarrhea.